dapper91/pjrpc/README.rst

-There are also several alternative approaches which are a syntactic sugar for the first one (note that the result is not a ``pjrpc.common.BatchResponse`` object anymore but a tuple of "plain" method invocation results):
+There are also several alternative approaches which are a syntactic sugar for the first one (note that the result is not a ``xjsonrpc.common.BatchResponse`` object anymore but a tuple of "plain" method invocation results):

 - using chain call notation: